shoutem/shoutem.github.io/_posts/1-7-2-SettingsTypesInExtension.md

   - `name`: Shortcut's name
   - `title`: Shortcut's title
   - `settings`: Shortcut instance settings
+  - `screens`: Array of screen objects, which are containing:
+    - `type`: Type of screen that has alternative layouts (that's original screen's name)
+    - `name`: Name of the layout that will be shown
+    - `settings`: Screen settings (shared among all layouts)

 To set extension settings, use `setShortcutSettings` from `@shoutem/builder-sdk`.
 Although shortcut settings can be manipulated from any both shortcut and screen settings page, for maximum user experience, do it only in shortcut settings pages.